schitresh/system-design/design_concepts/3_components/3_cdn_content_distribution_network.md

 ## Factors
 - Content Distribution
   - How the system should distribute web content material globally
-  - Includes techniques for replication, content material synchronization
+  - Includes techniques for replication & synchronization of content material
   - Ensuring that the latest content is updated across all CDN nodes
 - Caching
   - Specifying caching approach for each static and dynamic content material